epfl-lara/stainless/core/src/sphinx/intro.rst

 * The function ``terminates``.
-In this case, Stainless was able to prove that for all inputs (satisfying the function's precondition), evaluation of the function under those inputs is guaranteed terminating.
+In this case, Stainless was able to prove that for all inputs (satisfying the function's precondition), evaluation of the function under those inputs is guaranteed to terminate.
 * The function ``loops``.
 In this case, Stainless was able to construct an input to the function such that evaluation under that input will be looping.
 * The function ``maybe loops``.
 In the case where recursive functions are passed